lispyclouds/javazone-bb-workshop/README.md

 ## Deck and references

-Get the deck used in the is talk having all references from [here](https://github.com/lispyclouds/javazone-bb-workshop/files/12520039/JavaZone.Babashka.Workshop.pdf).
+Get the deck used in the workshop having all references from [here](https://github.com/lispyclouds/javazone-bb-workshop/files/12520039/JavaZone.Babashka.Workshop.pdf).

 ## Requirements